Office 365 Email Signatures: What You Can & Can’t Do

-This means that when a recipient replies to an email message, the signature is not going to appear under your most recent message.
-Instead, signatures are automatically added at the bottom of the entire conversation, under all the replies and forwards in the email chain.
+When a recipient replies to an email, the signature will not appear under your most recent message.
+Instead, signatures are automatically added at the bottom of the conversation, under all the replies and forwards in the email chain.

 2. An email signature CAN include HTML images and hyperlinks

 However, you’ll need to pull the images from public web addresses.
-You can't embed image files directly into the signature template.
-This means any HTML images may appear as a red ‘X’ within the signature until the recipient downloads the additional content manually.
+You can’t embed image files directly into the signature template.
+HTML images may appear as a red ‘X’ within the signature until the recipient manually downloads the additional content.

 Another issue that comes up frequently is signature content not displaying correctly when sending outgoing messages from a mobile device.
-As a mobile device composes emails in plain text by default, all of the HTML signature content can get stripped out.
+As a mobile device composes emails in plain text by default, all HTML signature content can be stripped out.